 Review a list of references that provide the basis for the exam questions.
 These items give you a better idea of the material covered in the exam.

-Need training options?
+Need other training options?
 ASQ Sections and ASQ Forums/Divisions offer more training opportunities.

 Each certification candidate is required to pass an examination that consists of multiple-choice questions that measure comprehension of the Body of Knowledge.

 Computer Delivered - The CPGP examination is a one-part, 165- multiple choice question, four-and-a-half-hour exam and is offered in English only.
 150 multiple choice questions are scored and 15 are unscored.

 Paper and Pencil - The CPGP examination is a one-part, 150- multiple choice question, four-hour exam and is offered in English only.